 Critical outcomes of the program launched in September of 2017 included the creation of a $100,000 grant fund designed to provide small amounts of funding to students looking to test an idea at a very early stage, subsequent funding of 18 teams with over $24,000 given out as grants, over 100 new startup ideas submitted to be worked on at the IDEA Center, and the launch of 11 new student startups that have combined for over $800,000 in revenue and funding raised by March of 2018.

 Recently, Mitchell was named the 2019 Young Entrepreneur of the Year as part of the Innovation Awards in recognition of his service of building and launching a program to develop student companies at the University of Notre Dame and the success of his personal company, Xstudia Student Storage.

 Mitchell is an avid proponent for student entrepreneurship, having launched his first company when only 16 years old.
 Currently Mitchell runs a startup called Xstudia which is scaling nationally having generated over $85,000 in revenue in the first three years of operations and expanding nationally.
 Prior startups (both successful and failed) included Menerva International Advising, Digistorix, Budget Books, College Hive, and the Rubin Café at the Culver Academies.

-Mitchell graduated with Honors in Entrepreneurship from the Culver Academies in 2015, serving as a Cadet Captain and Regimental Adjutant, and the recipient of the Culver Meritorious Achievement Medal, the McKinney Saber, and a two time captain of the Fencing team.
-Mitchell will be graduating from the University of Notre Dame in May of 2019 with a Bachelors in Business Administration and will be joining the Pit Road Fund full time.
+Mitchell graduated with Honors in Entrepreneurship from the Culver Academies in 2015 and from the University of Notre Dame in 2019 with a Bachelors in Business Administration.